Dynamic Tool Fetching Breaks KV Cache¶

 | Deferred loading (stable prefix) | 8-10 core + search | High | Lowest |

-Fix: sort keys deterministically before serialization.
+Fix: sort the keys deterministically before serialization.

 Anthropic's evaluations: